 The battle began when US and Australian forces landed on the south-western corner of Morotai, which the Allies needed as a base to support their campaigns to liberate the Philippine islands group from October 1944.
 The landed forces greatly outnumbered the island’s Japanese defenders and secured their objectives in two weeks, but the Japanese landed reinforcements on the island between September and November, but lacked the supplies needed for any effective attack on the Allied defensive perimeter.
 Intermittent fighting continued until the end of the war, with the Japanese troops suffering heavy loss of life from disease and starvation.

-Morotai is a rugged, forested island lying to the north of Halmahera.
-It has an area of some 902 sq miles (2,337 km²), including the little Rao island that lies to the west of Morotai.
-The island stretches 50 miles (80 km) on its north-south axis and no more than 26 miles (42 km) on irs east/wet axis.
-The island’s largest town is Daruba, on the island’s south coast.
-Almost all of Morotai’s numerous villages are coastal settlements.
-Between Halmahera and the islets and reefs of the west coast of Morotai is the Morotai Strait, which is about 6.2 miles (10 km) wide.
+Morotai is a rugged and densely forested island lying to the north of Halmahera.
+It has an area of some 902 sq miles (2337 km²), including the little Rao island that lies to the west of Morotai proper.
+The island stretches 50 miles (80 km) on its north-south axis and no more than 26 miles (42 km) on its east/west axis.
+The island’s largest town is Daruba, on the southern coast, and almost all of Morotai’s numerous villages are coastal settlements.
+Between Halmahera and the islets and reefs of the western coast of Morotai is the Morotai Strait, which is about 6.2 miles (10 km) wide.
 The Doroeba plain in Morotai’s south-western corner is the largest of the island’s few lowland areas.
 Before the outbreak of war, Morotai had a population of 9,000 and had not been commercially developed.
 It formed part of the Netherlands East Indies and was ruled by the Dutch through the Sultanate of Ternate.
 The Japanese occupied Morotai early in 1942 but did not garrison or develop it.

 Morotai’s development into an Allied base began shortly after the landing, and two major airfields were ready for use in October.
 These and other base facilities played an important role in the liberation of the Philippine islands group during 1944 and 1945.
 PT-boats and aircraft based at Morotai also harassed Japanese positions in the occupied Netherlands East Indies.
-The island’s base facilities were further expanded in 1945 to support the Australian-led Borneo campaign, and Morotai remained an important logistical hub and command centre until the Dutch re-established their colonial rule.
+The island’s base facilities were further expanded in 1945 to support the Australian-led 'Oboe' campaigns on Borneo, and Morotai remained an important logistical hub and command centre until the Dutch re-established their colonial rule.